parsaeisa/Notes/languages/Javascript.md

 - `array.splice(index, count)`: Removes elements at a specific index.
 - `array.filter()`: Filters elements of an array with a condition ( decides whether an element remain or not).
 - `array.map()`: It applies a function to all elements in an array.
+- `array.indexOf()`: It can find the index of an element or even of a substring.
+- `array.lastIndexOf()`: It can find the last occurrance of an element or even of a substring.
 - `names.join(', ')`: concatenates all elements of an array with the seperator ', '

 #### Inline for loops for arrays